kriteeT/portfolio/README.md

 - RESTful API from server to display for customers.
 - Responsive design (not just media query)

-## jobs, I am looking for

-- psd to code
-- make sure ui beautiful like design
-- work on git
-- modern js frameworks web component(angularjs ,react, vul)

-## Portfolio examples / Works examples Egazine
+## Portfolio examples / Works examples Egazine (only frontend part)

 - <a href="http://www.d-lite.co.th/" target="_blank">d-lite</a>
 - <a href="https://www.gbprimepay.com/" target="_blank">gbprimepay</a>